Periodontal Disease Screening

 The big part that at-home preventive dental care helps with is targeting the buildup of plaque in and around your teeth and gums.
 This also ends up fighting bad breath, tooth decay, and gum disease.
 No matter what kind of toothbrush you use, it's important to make sure this gets done every day.
 You can use regular toothbrushes, or even power brushes.
 The important thing is to make sure you take care of this daily.
 There's many options when it comes to other dental at home tools like wax and unwaxed floss.
 If you need help deciding what tools you need contact our office of Dr. Dalesandro.

 Not taking your at home preventive dental care seriously has its consequences.
 When someone has poor oral hygiene this creates a situation where they accumulate plaque build up around the teeth and gums.
 This then causes the gums to become red and inflamed.
 Plaque is filled with bacteria, which is what causes those issues along with tooth decay and gum disease.
-Ontop of making sure you take care of these preventive dental care tasks at home, it's very important to schedule a meeting with your dentist every six months.
+Ontop of making sure you take care of these care tasks at home, it's very important to schedule a meeting with your dentist every six months.
 This will also ensure you have strong healthy teeth for as long as possible.

 The term preventive dentistry represents a form of dental care that helps you keep good oral health.
 This includes regular dental check-ups to go along with having good dental habits like brushing your teeth and flossing.
 It's best to start following preventive dental practices at a young age.
 This will help prolong your oral health.